 Ultimately, the choice depends on your goals.
 For transformative, targeted change, nothing beats a professional session.
 For daily maintenance and keeping your skin radiant between appointments, a high-quality at-home serum is an essential part of your routine.

-Ingredients to Avoid After Microneedling
+Essential Aftercare: What to Do After Microneedling

 After a microneedling session, your skin is in a delicate state of repair.
 The tiny micro-injuries have kicked off a powerful healing cascade, and the last thing you want to do is disrupt it.
 Think of your skin as an open canvas—it’s incredibly receptive, which is great for absorbing healing ingredients, but it also means it’s more vulnerable to irritation.
 For the first few days, your skincare mantra should be “less is more.”
 Sticking to a simple, gentle routine helps ensure you get the beautiful results you’re looking for without any setbacks.
 Your practitioner will give you specific aftercare instructions, but here are the key ingredients everyone should avoid.

-Potent Actives like Retinoids and Acids
+Pause on Retinoids and Strong Acids

 Your go-to anti-aging retinol or exfoliating acid toner needs to take a temporary vacation.
 Ingredients like retinoids (Retin-A, retinol), vitamin C, alpha-hydroxy acids (AHAs) like glycolic acid, and beta-hydroxy acids (BHAs) like salicylic acid are fantastic for regular use but are far too harsh for post-procedure skin.
 Applying them to freshly treated skin can lead to intense irritation, redness, and inflammation, which can compromise your results.
 It’s best to wait at least 48-72 hours, or until your practitioner gives you the green light, before slowly reintroducing these powerful ingredients into your routine.

-Fragrances, Alcohol, and Essential Oils
+Say No to Fragrance, Alcohol, and Essential Oils

 Many skincare products contain fragrances and certain types of alcohol to improve their scent and texture, but these are major culprits for irritation on sensitive skin.
 After microneedling, your skin’s barrier is temporarily compromised, making it extra susceptible to these common irritants.
 Check your product labels and avoid anything with “fragrance,” “parfum,” or drying alcohols (like SD alcohol or denatured alcohol).
 Even natural essential oils can be too potent during this healing phase.
 Instead, opt for products from a professional skincare line specifically formulated for post-procedure use.

-Physical Scrubs and Exfoliants
+Skip the Scrubs and Harsh Exfoliants

 This one might seem obvious, but it’s worth repeating: do not exfoliate your skin with physical scrubs, brushes, or abrasive cleansers.
 The microneedling process itself is a form of controlled exfoliation that stimulates cell turnover from deep within.
 Adding mechanical exfoliation on top of that will only damage your healing skin, leading to more inflammation and potentially scarring.
 Let your skin shed naturally.
 Stick to a gentle, non-foaming cleanser and use only your fingertips to wash your face for the first few days after your Corrective Microneedling™ treatment.